loosehose/Apollonator/README.md

 ## Error Handling

-- If the program reaches your daily API limit it will error out.
+- If the program reaches your daily API limit it will give an ERR: API limit reached.
+Please try again later.